Open-Source-Community/LDP-Task/Mint/README.md

 ### Mint GNOME
 ![GNOME DESKTOP](https://www.how2shout.com/linux/wp-content/uploads/2021/08/Gnome-Desktop-installation-screenshot-Linux-Mint.png)

-One of the nice things about linux mint is that it comes in three Editions each with a different desktop environments to suit different needs.
+One of the nice things about Linux mint is that it comes in three Editions, each with a different desktop environment to suit different needs.

-The editions are: Cinnamon, MATE and Xfce.
+The editions are Cinnamon, MATE, and Xfce.

 ### Cinnamon
-Cinnammon is a desktop envrionment developed by the linux mint team and is based on the GNOME 3 desktop environment.
+Cinnamon is a desktop environment developed by the Linux mint team and is based on the GNOME 3 desktop environment.

 cinnamon is the most modern and feature rich desktop envrionemnt and also the one that requires the most computing resources.